 Large collections of time series organized into structures at different aggregation levels often require their forecasts to follow their aggregation constraints, which poses the challenge of creating novel algorithms capable of coherent forecasts.

-HierarchicalForecast offers a collection of reconciliation methods,
+HierarchicalForecast offers a collection of cross-sectional and

 BottomUp